Marika Lejon

 Marika Lejon (born 3 October 1984 in Stavanger) is a Norwegian composer and singer.
-She grew up in Søgne, in the south of Norway, with a Norwegian father and a Czech mother.
+She grew up in Søgne Municipality, in the south of Norway, with a Norwegian father and a Czech mother.
 Her parents were both journalists, so she had the opportunity to travel and see the world.

 She was educated at University of Oslo in Media Studies, and completed a master's degree autumn 2010.
 She was also educated nutritionist at Norges Idrettshøgskole and webmaster at Gjøvik University College.
 From 2014 to 2015 Marika Lejon worked as an editor for Gymgrossisten Magazine (CDON Group).
 Since 2007 she has worked as a journalist for different magazines.